James

-how to sign the word bed
+how to sign the word feature

 To sign the word “feature,” use your dominant hand to make a “V” shape with your index and middle fingers.
 Touch your chin with the fingertips of the “V” shape, then bring your hand out and down in a sweeping…